brimdata/zed/docs/tutorials/zq-primer.md

 2019-11-12T16:49:07Z 6  a few clarifications to the zson spec ...
 ```
+Note that we used [string interpolation](../zq/language.md#6111-string-interpolation)
+to convert the field `number` into a string and format it with surrounding text.

+Intstead of old PRs, we can get the latest list of PRs using the
+[tail operator](../zq/operaetors/tail.md) wince we know the data is sorted
-Or we can get a repost of the last five PRs in the dataset:
+choronologically.
+This command retrieves the last five PRs in the dataset:
 ```mdtest-command dir=docs/tutorials
 zq -f table 'tail 5 | {DATE:created_at,"NO":number,TITLE:title}' prs.zng
 ```
-and we get this
+and the outupt is:
 ```mdtest-output
 DATE                 NO TITLE
 2019-11-18T22:14:08Z 26 ndjson writer